-The welcome email is a nice point of contact to give your new subscriber or customer that warm and fuzzy feeling.
+Welcome email campaigns are a great way to give your new subscriber or customer that warm and fuzzy feeling.
 However, to see it as only that is a considerable underestimation of the power behind the welcome email.

 Implementing an onboarding email series creates connection, loyalty, increases credibility and improves results.
-Welcome email campaigns that are considered, structured, and well-presented can be one of the most influential and profitable marketing tactics we can employ.
+Welcome email campaigns that are considered, structured, and well-presented can be an extremely influential and profitable marketing tactic.

 A welcome email series allows us to leverage the benefit of early engagement.
 A well-structured email takes us from being just another online store or service, to a company that offers real customer service.